mbookham7/cockroachfieldexersise/README.md

 --reuse-values
 ```

-Perfromace is hit, number of inserts dropped and latancy increased.
+Performance is hit, number of inserts dropped and latency increased.
 Insert never get back to the previous level.
 Log commit latency also increased.

 Gracefully remove nodes, Get a list of replicas.
 ```